 The director of agriculture shall:

-(A) Maintain traceability of the state standards to those of the national institute of standards and technology;
+(A) Maintain traceability of the state standards to those of the international system of units ;

 (D) Establish standards of weight, measure, or count, reasonable standards of fill, and standards for the voluntary presentation of cost per unit information for any package;

 (E) Grant any exemptions from sections 1327.46 to 1327.61 of the Revised Code, or any rules adopted under those sections, when appropriate to the maintenance of good commercial practices in the state;

 (G) Delegate to appropriate personnel any of these responsibilities for the proper administration of the director's office;